Last updated on 12 January 2021

 Already their very first album Lucidity impressed me greatly.
 To find a debut of an unknown band at such a level of professionalism was astounding.
 The whole record exuded a freshness and carefree attitude that – sadly – started lacking on future albums.

 And of course the undeniable vocal powers – then and now – of Charlotte Wessels contributed greatly to the success of the band.
 April Rain – their second – followed in that same vein.
-Both offerings were prominently spiced up by Marco Hietala from Nightwish.
+Both offerings were prominently spiced up by Marko Hietala from Nightwish.
 And it is indeed his contribution early on in Delain‘s career that set this ship on the course to glory.

 But why are we revisiting the past?

 ‘Cause from then onwards things started to decline.
-I daresay: As Marco’s influence started to wane, Delain‘s style slipped more and more into mainstream.
+I daresay: As Marko’s influence started to wane, Delain‘s style slipped more and more into mainstream.
 This became visible in We Are The Others – albeit only slowly – and then accelerated with The Human Contradiction back in 2014.

 It is funny: This whole development coincides with the same directional change Within Temptation and – in a way – Nightwish took towards the safety of the no-risk zone.
 I won’t hide that I am waiting for the former band’s newest offering with a lot of trepidation.

 And there just might be some influence, as Martijn Westerholt is part of the family, his brother being the driving force behind WT.
 The outcome is unfortunately that the big bands in the Symphonic Metal universe have become very similar in their deliveries.
 It is this sort of whitewashed, non-experimental Gothic and Symphonic Metal goo for the masses that we would like to see LESS of.
 And the question is: